pdb-94/miguel/README.md

 7) Dispatch: Annual simulation results
 8) Evaluation: System evaluation based on LCOE and CO2-emissions over system lifetime

 The report focuses not only on the energetic results of the system evaluation but also on economic and ecologic parameters.
 This makes the results more comprehensible compared to the csv-files.
-The pdf-report can used as a projekt brochure.
+The pdf-report can be used as a project brochure.

 ## Project partners